Vegetarian Black Eyed Peas Recipe (Hoppin’ John)

 ❓Recipe FAQs

-Typically, Hoppin John isn’t super healthy because it’s high in saturated fat and calories.
+Typically, a traditional Hoppin John recipe isn’t super healthy because it’s high in saturated fat and calories.
 But this version is much healthier than the classic recipe for a few reasons:

 1) Loaded with Vegetables: This vegetarian Hoppin Johns is loaded with nutrient rich veggies.
 Onions and garlic are naturally anti-fungal and antibacterial, making them a natural antibiotic.
 Bell peppers are an excellent source of vitamin A, vitamin C, and potassium.
 Kale is a superfood with a variety of nutrients and celery contains vitamins A, K, and C, and potassium and folate.